Overview

 Students can be referred to meet with our Coach Mentor, if considered an appropriate means of support for a student.

-Applicants with a diagnosed learning need, or students that develop a learning need can meet with the Student Support Manager and our Learning Needs Support Manager.
+Applicants with a diagnosed learning need, or students that develop a learning support need during studies can arrange to meet with our team to discuss an learning support plan

 IT and Administrative support is ongoing throughout studies.